Sex Offenses and Sexual Assault

-Allegations of sexual assault are some of the most stressful a client faces.
-The repercussions faced by both the victim and the person charged with committing the crimes are long lasting.
-Even more so, if the allegations involve that of a child.
+Allegations of sex offenses and sexual assault are some of the most stressful a client faces.
+The repercussions of sexual offenses faced by both the victim and the person charged with committing the crimes are long lasting.
+Even more so, if the sexual assault allegations involve that of a child.
 Individuals charged with sexual assault crimes are often shunned and have a very difficult time coping as the charges are being handled.
 You need to hire an experienced criminal defense attorney to navigate the pitfalls of these charges.
 The Low Law Firm can help you.

-Convictions for these crimes carry substantial prison terms and lifetime registration as a sex offender.
+Convictions for the sexual assault crimes carry substantial prison terms and lifetime registration as a sex offender.
 While it is possible that probation can occur, this often also results in lifetime registration as a sex offender and completion of a sex offender treatment program.

 Proper defense of these charges requires in depth and detailed investigation.
 The Low Law Firm works with the best private investigations team around to ensure that no stone is left unturned.
 You must be prepared even before a formal indictment happens.
 The moment an arrest occurs or you believe an investigation has begun you should consult with an experienced attorney.
 Sexual Assault Attorneys Tara Gilmore-Low and Rick Dunbar are available to discuss your case as soon as you are ready.

 The crime of sexual assault is covered in the Texas Penal Code Chapter 22, Section 22.011.
 Generally, the crime of sexual assault is defined as non-consensual, unwanted sexual contact against another person involving penetration.
 The facts of the case will determine whether or not the charge would be a first or second degree felony.

 The first analysis in any case involving adult sexual assault is consent.
 The state will assert that the alleged victim did not consent to the sexual act.
 Facts surrounding the allegations will help your criminal defense lawyer determine whether or not consent can be proven.